Last updated: 21st November 2020

 Japanese Culture

-One lasting impression were the Japanese people themselves.
-People are so respectful to each other, there’s no shouting on the trains or in the streets.
-A lady told why so many people wear masks, she said it was so they didn’t spread their germs to others if they have a cold.
-Some other people stopped to see if they could offer their help too, when we looked confused in the tube stations.
-People are very patient, like not jaywalking, instead obeying the red and green man crossing signs.
+The Japanese people are so respectful to each other, there’s no shouting on the trains or in the streets.
+We asked a lady why do so many people wear masks? she said it was so they didn’t spread their germs to others, especially if they have a cold.
+A lovely couple asked us if they could offer their help, when we looked lost and confused in one of the tube stations.
+People in Tokyo are so kind and very patient, like not jaywalking, instead obeying the red and green man crossing signs.
 A perfect example of how human civilisation should behave towards each other.

 Phil & Garth’s Top 5 Tokyo Tips